roynakakawa/oldportfolio/README.md

+# My old portfolio

-This portfolio project was made using different sources.
+This is my old portfolio project, more on the "serious" side.
+It was made using different sources.
 Clone it and feel free to use it and modify it.

+## Notes

+- Modify `src/content_options.js` to tailor content.